vitebook/vitebook/examples/react/README.md

 `@vitebook/preact` package aliases `react` and `react-dom` to `preact/compat`, which you can find more information about [here](https://preactjs.com/guide/v10/switching-to-preact/).

-**TL;DR: `preact/compat`**
+**TL;DR**

-> This lets you continue writing React/ReactDOM code without any changes to your workflow or
+> `preact/compat` lets you continue writing React/ReactDOM code without any changes to your workflow or
-> codebase. preact/compat adds somewhere around 2kb to your bundle size, but has the advantage
+> codebase.
+It adds somewhere around 2kb to your bundle size, but has the advantage
-> of supporting the vast majority of existing React modules you might find on npm.
+> of supporting the vast majority of existing React modules you might find on NPM.
 The
 > `preact/compat` package provides all the necessary tweaks on top of Preact's core to make it
-> work just like react and react-dom, in a single module.
+> work just like `react` and `react-dom`, in a single module.

-**Why are we using Preact for React?**
+## Why are we using Preact for React?

 We don't support an official React package for Vitebook because: